CUTR ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, June 02, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Cutera, Inc. ( CUTR) alleging that the Company violated federal securities laws.
+NEW YORK, June 6, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Cutera, Inc. (NASDAQ: CUTR) alleging that the Company violated federal securities laws.

 Class Period: February 17, 2021 to May 9, 2023